Yulu-666/Yulu-666/README.md

 ## Hi there 👋
 - 🔭 I’m currently a student in Ludwig-Maximilians-Universität München.
-- 🌱 I’m currently learning python, java, c
+- 🌱 I’m currently learning python, java and C
 - 🕶️ This is the place to record my growth